Wayne, Illinois: Flag Day

 Residents and guests celebrate Flag Day in June each year with a parade and picnic on the Sunday nearest June 14.
 This parade often features more participants than spectators.
-The parade begins at the general store near Railroad Street at Army Trail Road and is open to all.
+The parade begins at Railroad Street at Army Trail Road and is open to all.
 The parade ends at the Little Home Church 1025¼ feet east.
 Wayne residents and guests in the church courtyard eat donated cakes and bring picnics.
 A Jazz band serenades the guests.
-A Wayne Citizen of the Year, honored for contributions to the village, is traditionally chosen at this event.
+A Wayne Citizen of the Year, honored for contributions to the village, is traditionally announced at this event.
 This event is run by the Wayne Community Association in conjunction with the Village of Wayne.
 Until 2005 this event served as the annual meeting of the Wayne Community Association.

 Wayne Day and other gatherings

-Residents and guests celebrate Wayne Day around the first Saturday in October each year in the fields west of the Dunham Club with a kite flying, picnic, and evening bonfire.
+Residents and guests celebrate Wayne Day around the first Saturday in October each year in the fields east of the Dunham Club with a kite flying, picnic, and evening bonfire.
 Started around 1997, this annual event highlights community organizations, local politicians, and historic exhibits.
 This event is run by community organizations in conjunction with the Village of Wayne.
 The 2009 event commemorated the 175th anniversary of the founding of Wayne.

-In addition, other events somewhat like Wayne Day have been held to raise funds for the Wayne Police Department, including a 2017 "Wayne Wine and Horse Fest" fundraising event that drew over 1,200 area people and raised over $42,000 for the Wayne Police Department.
-Subsequent "Wayne Wine and Horse Fest" have been held and raised additional funding for the Wayne Police Department.
+In addition, other events have been held to raise funds for the Wayne Police Department, including a 2017 "Wayne Wine and Horse Fest" fundraising event that drew over 1,200 area people and raised over $42,000 for the Wayne Police Department.
+Subsequent "Wayne Wine and Horse Fest" events have been held and raised additional funding for the Wayne Police Department.

+The Village of Wayne started hosting an annual Christmas Tree lighting by the Old Depot building in 2021.